Fast & Flurrious or Taylor Drift? Hamilton can cast their votes on these snow plow names

 -

-BREAKING Police won't comment on report 5 members of Canada's 2018 junior hockey team to face sex assault charges
+On the eve of the mayor’s State of the City Address, CTV News has learned that Josh Morgan intends to announce a plan that would convert vacant downtown office space into residential units.

+London, Ont. lawyer involved in Hockey Canada civil suit welcomes criminal proceedings

-Police in London, Ont., are not commenting on a report alleging that five members of Canada’s 2018 world junior hockey team have been told to surrender to police to face sexual assault charges.
+The London Police Service is not commenting on a report from The Globe and Mail that five members of the 2018 Canadian World Junior hockey team have been told to surrender to police to face charges of sexual assault.

 -